UX-Society/Get-Started/started.md

 ```
     sudo apt-get install -y fish
 ```
-To break this command down, it starts with 'sudo' which indicated that the command is being run with max user authorization, use it very carefully. 'apt-get' is the main command and it tell the computer that I want to manage my packages (package is a name for a software bundle, which has been replace by App). 'install' tells the computer that I want to install a package, a feature of apt-get. '-y' is an aurgument denoted by the dash and slightly changes what the computer does, in this case to automatically skip the installation confirmation dialogue. 'fish' is the info of what is being done, in this case the package.
+To break this command down, it starts with 'sudo' which indicated that the command is being run with max user authorization, use it very carefully. 'apt-get' is the main command and it tell the computer that I want to manage my packages (package is a name for a software bundle, which has been replace by App). 'install' tells the computer that I want to install a package, a feature of apt-get. '-y' is an argument denoted by the dash and slightly changes what the computer does, in this case to automatically skip the installation confirmation dialogue. 'fish' is the info of what is being done, in this case the package.

 Here are some useful commands: